ham-zax/edge-tts-app/README.md

 # Edge TTS GUI Player

-A cross-platform graphical user interface for text-to-speech conversion using Microsoft Edge's TTS engine and MPV player.
+A cross-platform desktop application for text-to-speech conversion using Microsoft Edge's TTS engine and MPV player for audio playback.
+It provides a user-friendly interface built with Python and web technologies to easily convert text to speech using a variety of English voices.

 ## Features
 - Text-to-speech conversion powered by Microsoft Edge TTS